tarekul/TinderBot/README.md

 # TinderBot
-TinderBot is a bot that constantly swipes **LIke** on tinder profiles so that you can focus on doing other things and find a romantic match
+TinderBot is a bot that constantly swipes **LIKE** on tinder profiles so that you can focus on doing other things and find a romantic match

+## How TinderBot was built
+Tinder bot was built using Python and Selenium chromedriver.
+Selenium was used to interact with Chrome browser from the terminal or python script.
+Python was used to create scripts for executing _select_ and _click_ interacting pattern.
+In other words python was used to select specific elements such as buttons, input fields, and either send data to those fields or click them.

 ### How to use the application
 - *You must have a tinder account already with the initial setup before going further.*